Relationships That Shape You

 It’s about whether the relationships in your life, taken together, support a steady and meaningful direction over time.

-Relational wealth shows up when your relationships:
+It’s when your relationships:

 • support long-term commitments